spryker/spryker-docs/docs/pbc/all/order-management-system/202311.0/base-shop/datapayload-conversion/state-machine/common-pitfalls-in-oms-design.md

 Actual processing of the OMS will happen after the next execution of the `oms:check-condition` command.
 ![img](https://ibb.co/mhtDLDd"><img src="https://i.ibb.co/p4Z0t0N/oms-Slow-order-placement.png))

-**Advancedв Solution:** Implement aforementioned solution, and override method \Spryker\Zed\Checkout\Business\Workflow\CheckoutWorkflow::runStateMachine making it empty.
+**Advanced Solution:** Implement aforementioned solution, and override method \Spryker\Zed\Checkout\Business\Workflow\CheckoutWorkflow::runStateMachine making it empty.
 Since the OMS process starts with a no-command transition, it will be automatically executed by the `oms:check-condition` command.
 **Important** it's not allowed to add `reserved` flag to the `new` state.